Pact for sustainability

 No hay anuncios

-In statements to the media, the Minister of Labor, Catalina Cabrer, explained that the Government "presented the measure that had been initially proposed in Parliament," since the increase in the ITS (Tax on Supermarket Services) that reached the Chamber this Wednesday stems from an agreement reached by the PP (People's Party) and the PS (Socialist Party).
+In statements to the media, the Minister of Labor, Catalina Cabrer, explained that the Government "presented the measure that had been initially proposed in Parliament," since the increase in the ITS (Tax on Sustainable Land) that reached the Chamber this Wednesday stems from an agreement reached between the PP (People's Party) and the PSIB (Socialist Party of the Balearic Islands).
 However, she clarified that "no vote" was taken on the matter, nor was any decision made.
-"We all agreed that the debate should go further," she argued: "The question of what the objective of the funds raised should be has been raised."
+"We all agreed that the debate should go further," she argued: "The objective of the funds raised has been put on the table."
 "Perhaps it is time to consult an expert, so that they can focus on how this tax is aligned within the framework of the Transition Agenda," she said.
-The UGT (General Union of Workers) representative, Pedro Homar, lamented in ARA Baleares that the debate had not had "the significance" he had hoped for.
-"UGT is in favor of raising the ITS (Tax on Land Use), we can afford it," they argued.
-"We have advocated for the revenue to be allocated to social issues, such as promoting the integration of people with disabilities, combating seasonal work, and reducing workplace accidents."
-In this regard, the union presented proposals to allocate the funds to housing access policies.
+According to sources present at the meeting, the Government did not take a position on the initiative, although the Minister of Tourism, Jaume Bauzá, admitted that just a few months ago they were advocating for the increase in the ITS and he agreed with it.
+However, he did not emphasize this position; instead, the meeting focused on discussing the allocation of currently received funds.

 Cargando